No Simple Highways

 The photographic and video work of Jason Isolini (BFA Photography and Video) questions the relationship between physical and digital space.

-Sunkyong Kim’s (BFA Photography and Video) abstract photographic compositions are inspired by the idea of hallucinations and alternate realities.
+Abstract photographic compositions by Anonymous (BFA Photography and Video) are inspired by the idea of hallucinations and alternate realities.

 Seungho Lee’s (BFA Fine Arts) paintings embody subjective impressions of the artist’s first-hand experience through the fluidity of paint and attention to color.